percona/pmm-doc/docs/dashboard.prometheus-exporters-overview.md

 * **Monitored Hosts** shows the number of monitored hosts that are running Exporters.
 * **Exporters Running** shows the total number of Exporters running with this PMM Server instance.

+!!! alert alert-info "Note"
-**NOTE**: The CPU usage and memory usage do not include the additional CPU and memory usage required to produce metrics by the application or operating system.
+    The CPU usage and memory usage do not include the additional CPU and memory usage required to produce metrics by the application or operating system.

 ## Prometheus Exporters Resource Usage by Host